MXAnton/puzzle-online/README.md

 # 🧩 Puzzle Online
 Upload an image and create your own puzzle in your desired size.
 Then put together the puzzle while being timed.

+## ► Try it now!
+The site is live on [puzzle-online.netlify.app](https://puzzle-online.netlify.app/).

 ## 📦 Technologies:
  - `HTML`
  - `CSS`